whitelizard/extended-ds-client/README.md

 Supports different merge strategies.
 Default is a shallow merge.

 #### Arguments
-- `listPath: string`  is the path to the list.
+- `listPath: string`
+..- The path to the list.
-- `recordId: string`  is the ID of the record.
+- `recordId: string`
+..- The ID of the record.
-- `obj: Object`  is an object with either an entire record or updates to merge into it.
+- `obj: Object`
+..- An object with either an entire record or updates to merge into it.
-- `deepMerge: boolean` (false)  will turn on deep merge of `obj` into the record.
+- `deepMerge: boolean` (false)
+..- Will turn on deep merge of `obj` into the record.
-- `overwrite: boolean` (false)  will replace the record with `obj`.
+- `overwrite: boolean` (false)
+..- Will replace the record with `obj`.
-- `fullPathList: boolean` (true)  will store the full record path in the list, otherwise only the record ID.
+- `fullPathList: boolean` (true)
+..- Will store the full record path in the list, otherwise only the record ID.

 ```javascript
 client.record.getListedRecordP('books', 'bilbo', { author: 'J R R Tolkien', title: 'Bilbo' })